 With regard to questions that ask about personal information that is usually considered private, the best advice is that the fewer of them, the better.
-If they are really necessary for the survey then some sort of a justification and a renewed promise of confidentiality are in order (e.g., "Finally, in order to help us to better interpret and classify your answers, would you mind telling us more about your personal and language learning background?").
+If they are really necessary for the survey, then some sort of a justification and a renewed promise of confidentiality are in order (e.g., "Finally, in order to help us to better interpret and classify your answers, would you mind telling us more about your personal and language learning back-ground?").
+A story I heard from someone a couple of days ago underlines the stakes here: This person described how he had diligently filled in a lengthy questionnaire just to throw it in the bin when he got to the final section and found that some of the questions asked about his personal life.